One of the major issues with to-do lists is that they tend to keep growing.

 🚧 Block time

-When rescheduling a task, you may need not to pick a new date, but more specifically to block time to be sure you will spend the time to complete this task.
+When rescheduling a task, you may need not to pick a new date, but more specifically to block time to ensure that you will spend the time to complete this task.

 Just use the time blocking functionality by specifying a date, time, and duration through the